-As of Q1 2019, there were 16 insurance (reinsurance) companies operating in the Kyrgyz Republic138 including State Insurance Company OJSC.
-Insurance companies offer more than 84 types of voluntary and 6 types of mandatory insurance services.
+As of Q1 2020, there were 17 insurance companies including 9 reinsurance companies operating in the Kyrgyz Republic including State Insurance Company OJSC.
+Jubilee Kyrgyzstan Insurance Company CJSC is the only company offering cash value life insurance services.

+Insurance companies offer more than 84 types of voluntary and more than 6 types of mandatory insurance services.